wp-plugins/wp-awesome-faq/readme.txt

 Yes it does.
 Items are filterable multiple items in descending order.

 **Does WP Awesome FAQ Plugin supports shortcodes?**
-Yes, you need a shortcodes [faq] to use WP Awesome FAQ Plugin Plugin.
+Yes, you need a shortcodes [jw_faq] to use WP Awesome FAQ Plugin Plugin.

 ** Does WP Awesome FAQ Plugin items supports paginations? ** We are working on it, In next version we will include the pagination.